DNKonanov/snapper-man-test/docs/source/usercases.rst

 Firstly, we can remove from this list GTCNATN because it did not show a visible signal shift on the plot.
-Secondly, CGTCGTN should be removed since it is just a submotif of NCGWCGN that had a confidience score greater than 3000.
+Secondly, CGTCGTN should be removed since it is just a submotif of NCGWCGN that had a confidence score greater than 3000 (NCGACGN and NCGTCGN motifs in the list above).
-Now, let's consider signal distributions for the rest motifs:
+Now, let's consider signal distributions for other motifs:

 .. image:: images/plots_forward_contig_1_pilon_pilon_pilon/GGACGANNNNN.png